-1. Case work
+1. Support work

-Support and work with women with problematic substance use and who have experienced gender violence, including involvement in prostitution.
+Supporting women who have experienced male violence against women, including involvement in prostitution, and who use substances problematically, in the absence of their regular keyworker.

 These responsibilities include:

-- The provision of information and support to service users on issues such as housing, education, health, employment, counselling, welfare benefits, legal rights and other relevant issues - Providing specific support around substance use, including the provision of harm minimisation information - Conducting risk and needs assessments and developing individual support/action plans - Making referrals and advocating on behalf of service users as required, both to external agencies and nia teams - Ensuring that performance is upheld in relation to relevant quality standards and frameworks - Liaising with relevant statutory, voluntary and other agencies as appropriate - Ensuring service user records are maintained and treated in confidence
+- The provision of information and support to service users on issues such as housing, education, health, employment, counselling, welfare benefits, legal rights and other relevant issues - Providing specific support around substance use, including the provision of harm minimisation information - Conducting risk and needs assessments and developing individua support/action plans - Making referrals and advocating on behalf of service users as required, both to external agencies and nia teams - Ensuring that performance is upheld in relation to relevant quality standards and frameworks - Liaising with relevant statutory, voluntary and other agencies as appropriate - Ensuring service user records are maintained and treated in confidence - Dealing with any crisis or emergency situations that may arise